davidsbatista/davidsbatista.net/_posts/2023-09-15-Generative_AI_LLMs-Coursera.md

 ### __Laboratory Exercise #1__

-Dialogue summarisation task using generative AI using the T5 model from Huggingface and the XXX dataset exploring how in-context learning and inference parameters affects the output of the model.
+The lab exercise consists of a dialogue summarisation task using the T5 model from Huggingface and the XXX dataset by exploring how in-context learning and inference parameters affects the output of the model.

-### __Large Language Models pre-training and Scaling Laws__
+## __Large Language Models pre-training and Scaling Laws__

 - models are trained on vast amounts of text data
 	- pre-training